PtJung/Breach/breach-py3.7.0/README.md

 2. Bots will move in a rough-follow manner when approaching the player from the edge of the screen. **\***

+3. On some occassions, AI-3 bots will wander out of the map and refuse to return.
+Therefore, the game will never yield a victory under the correct winning circumstances.

+Due to this, only bots of AI-1 and AI-2 are available. **\****

 ## Game Mechanic Details

 * All base damage is randomized through (80 - 125) % to get actual damage.